What is Ayurveda

 Panchakarma means “Five Procedures”.
 These five cleansing procedures remove accumulated waste materials in the body.
 Meant for both healthy and sick.

-1. Vamana – Induce vomiting with medicine
+1. Vamana – Induce vomiting with Medicine

 3. Basti – Medicated oil Enema in Rectal Column